gbif/hp-swissnatcoll/en/data/navigating_in_the_data.md

 5. 🔬 [3D models](https://svnhc.hp.gbif-staging.org/en/threeDmodels), a model viewer displays a selected 3D model of a specimen held in a swiss institution.
 The model can be viewed from different angles and zoomed in and out.
 If the specimen data is also available on GBIF, the link and a few basic information is provided.

 # How is the data displayed?
-The data present on the SVNHC portal can be displayed as such:
+The data present on the SwissNatColl portal can be displayed as such:
 - a **table** where each line corresponds to a museum specimen (or a collection or an institution , depending on the tab selected and each column corresponds to **all the information we have about a specific specimen/collection/institution**.

 - a **map** where each point corresponds to a **georeferenced museum specimen**.
 By clicking on it, a small window opens, and by clicking on the small window, the information panel of the occurrence appears on the right side of the screen.
 The metadata is grouped in categories, which have their own fields (Summary, Record, Taxon, Location, Occurrence, Event, Identification, Other and Citation).
 These categories and fields are based on the standard [Darwin Core](https://dwc.tdwg.org/).